Chandan9898Kumar/maching_coding/src/ResumeBasedQuestion/README.md

 getTTFB(console.log);
 ```
 > NOTE : The key is to profile first, then optimize based on actual bottlenecks rather than premature optimization.

+# How does React's Fiber architecture actually work and why does it matter for performance?

+> WWhat is React Fiber?
+React Fiber is React's reconciliation engine - the algorithm that decides what changes need to be made to the DOM.
+Think of it as React's "brain" that figures out how to update your UI efficiently.

+> Why Fiber Matters for Performance

+ 1. Responsiveness :
+User interactions stay responsive and Your app never freezes, Even during heavy updates

+2. Better User Experience

+3. Efficient Updates
+Fiber can batch and prioritize updates

+4. Better Performance
+Browser can handle other tasks while React works

+5: Smart Priorities
+Important things (like user input) happen first and  LOW PRIORITY Update notifications later : using startTransition()